 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes [X] No []

-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 1 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an company or an emerging growth company.
-See the definitions of "large accele and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check of rated filer," "accelerated filer," "smaller reporting company" Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⊠ (Do not check if a smaller reporting company) Emerging growth company 🗵 If an emerging growth company, indicate by check mark if the registrant has elwith any new or revised financial accounting standards pursuant to Section 7(a) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 区 As of May 12, 2017, 91,397,393 shares of common stock, \$0.0001 par value po er share, were outstanding.
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes [X] No [ ]

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer [ ] Accelerated filer [ ] Non-accelerated filer [ ] (Do not check if a smaller reporting company) Smaller reporting company [X] (Do not eneck if a smaller reporting company) Emerging growth company [X]

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards pursuant to Section 7(a)(2)(B) of the Securities Act.[X]

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes [ ] No [X]

+As of November 10, 2017, 92,950,096 shares of common stock, \$0.0001 par value per share, were outstanding.

-MATINAS BIOPHARMA HOLDINGS, INC. FORM 10-Q Quarter Ended March 31, 2017
+MATINAS BIOPHARMA HOLDINGS, INC FORM 10-Q

+Quarter Ended September 30, 2017